joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ```

 You should now see a UI that you can interact with.
 You'll see that if
-you change Mary in one list she will change in the other.
-But you
+you change Mary's points in one list her points will change in the
-already knew that since you tested this in the REPL.
+other.
+But you already knew that since you tested this in the REPL.

 ## Minimal Updates